estiwidder/bold360-mobile-docs-android/docs/chat-configuration/chat-settings.md

 ---

 ## Overview
-Chat features are configured by the various consoles available for every chat type, and by the SDKs pre defined available options.
+The different chat settings are configured in the AI and Bold administrative consoles, and apply to any chat type by the SDKs pre defined available options.
-Chat configurations can be controlled by the embbeding App, by passing a customed `ConversatioSettings` object on ChatController creation.
+Chat configurations can be controlled by the embbeding app as well, by passing a customed `ConversatioSettings` object upon the ChatController creation.
 {: .overview}

 ```kotlin